Merzasphor/MWSE/docs/source/types/tes3gameFile.md

 ### `description`

+*Read-only*.
 The description of the file.

 **Returns**: